Resources

 When Should You Schedule Your Open House?

-Like most topics associated with real estate, your location and local buyers’ pool dictate when you should hold your open house.
-Most likely, the weekends (Sundays are the traditional favorite) offer the best opportunities, but the timeframe, usually somewhere between 11 a.m and 4:00 p.m, could fluctuate a little depending on local traffic and lifestyle patterns.
+Like most topics associated with real estate, your location and the local buyers’ pool dictate when you should hold your event.
+Most likely, weekends offer the best opportunities, but the timeframe, usually between 11 a.m. and 4:00 p.m., can fluctuate depending on local traffic and lifestyle patterns.
+Sundays are the traditional favorite.

-Post the Home's Details 2-3 Weeks Before Your Open House
+Post the Home's Details a Few Weeks Before Your Open House

-Your fabulous photos will speak thousands of words, but you’ll need to add a short and sweet description of your home’s highlights, whether it’s a commuter’s dream, a recently renovated kitchen, or a backyard oasis, drop in the best of the best details.
+Your fabulous photos will speak thousands of words, but you’ll need to add a short and sweet description of your home’s highlights, whether it’s a commuter’s dream, a recently renovated kitchen, or a backyard oasis.
+Drop in the best details.
 Don’t forget to include the open house information: date, time, and, if needed, specific landmarks or directions.

 Plan a Small Preview Event for Friends and Neighbors

 There’s nothing like the power of word-of-mouth advertising.
-If it's in your time and money budget, consider hosting a small, invite-only preview of your property a few days before the official open house.
-Your neighbors are definitely interested in your home, especially if they’ve watched from afar the renovations and repair process.
-So harness their curiosity—you never know who they could share the listing with.
+If it's within your time and financial budget, consider hosting a small, invite-only preview of your property a few days before the official open house.
+Your neighbors are definitely interested in your home, especially if they’ve watched the renovations and repair process from afar.
+So, harness their curiosity, as you never know who they will share the listing with.

 Open House Day